bhagyeshagresar/zero2main/README.md

 # Zero2Main

 A from-scratch walkthrough for understanding the embedded build process and how code reaches `main()` on a bare-metal ARM system.
+This project was implemented for STM32F401RE MCU.
+Nothing in this project is particularly new.
+This was just a small learning project for me to understand what happens when code excution gets to main().
+Thanks Artful Bytes for helping me understand this process.

 References : https://github.com/artfulbytes/how_a_microcontroller_starts_video
 ---